microsoft/playwright/README.md

 ### Resilient • No flaky tests

 **Auto-wait**.
 Playwright waits for elements to be actionable prior to performing actions.
-It also has rich set of introspection events.
-The combination of the two eliminate the need for artificial timeouts - primary cause of flaky tests.
+It also has a rich set of introspection events.
+The combination of the two eliminates the need for artificial timeouts - a primary cause of flaky tests.

 **Web-first assertions**.
 Playwright assertions are created specifically for the dynamic web.
 Checks are automatically retried until the necessary conditions are met.

 **Tracing**.
-Configure test retry strategy, capture execution trace, videos, screenshots to eliminate flakes.
+Configure test retry strategy, capture execution trace, videos and screenshots to eliminate flakes.

 ### No trade-offs • No limits

 Browsers run web content belonging to different origins in different processes.
-Playwright is aligned with the modern browsers architecture and runs tests out-of-process.
+Playwright is aligned with the architecture of the modern browsers and runs tests out-of-process.
 This makes Playwright free of the typical in-process test runner limitations.

 **Multiple everything**.
 Test scenarios that span multiple tabs, multiple origins and multiple users.
 Create scenarios with different contexts for different users and run them against your server, all in one test.

 **Trusted events**.
-Hover elements, interact with dynamic controls, produce trusted events.
+Hover elements, interact with dynamic controls and produce trusted events.
 Playwright uses real browser input pipeline indistinguishable from the real user.

 Test frames, pierce Shadow DOM.
 Playwright selectors pierce shadow DOM and allow entering frames seamlessly.